cylondata/cylon/README.md

 # Get Started

 We can use Conda to install PyCylon.
+At the moment Cylon only works on Linux Systems.
+THe Conda binaries need Ubunut 16.04 or higher.

 ```bash
 conda create -n cylon-0.4.0 -c cylondata pycylon python=3.7